ecohealthalliance/geoname-annotator-training/resolved_geoannotated_data/written_2_technical_government_About_LSC_LegalServCorp_v_VelazquezDissent.txt.md

 Nor will the judicial opinions produced by LSC cases systematically distort the interpretation of welfare laws.
 Judicial decisions do not stand as binding &quot;precedent&quot; for points that were not raised, not argued, and hence not analyzed.
-See, e.g., United States v.
+See, e.g., <geo  id='6252001'>United States</geo> v.
 Verdugo-Urquidez, 494

 U. S. 259, 272 (1990); Hagans v.
 Lavine, 415 U. S. 528,
 533,